Arthur T. Sands, M.D., Ph.D.

 Lori A. Kunkel, MD

+Lori A. Kunkel, M.D., has served as a member of our board of directors since July 2019.
 Dr. Kunkel holds more than 20 years of experience in oncology and immunology drug development.
-She joins Nurix Therapeutics after serving on the board of directors of Loxo Oncology, Inc. until the sale to Eli Lilly.
+She joined Nurix Therapeutics after serving on the board of directors of Loxo Oncology, Inc. until its sale to Eli Lilly.
 She currently serves on the board of directors of Curis, Inc., Maverick Therapeutics, Inc., and Tocagen, Inc. She previously held positions of acting chief medical officer at Loxo Oncology, chief medical officer at Pharmacyclics, LLC, ACT, Syndax and Proteolix, Inc. as well as in senior clinical roles at Chiron, and Genentech, Inc. Prior to her career in biotechnology, Dr. Kunkel spent approximately 10 years in academic medicine and served as a faculty member at the Bone Marrow Transplant Unit in the Division of Hematology/Oncology at University of California, Los Angeles.
 She has held board certifications in hematology and oncology and holds a B.A. in biology from the University of California, San Diego and an M.D. from the University of Southern California.